kdpuvvadi/omadac/docs/ssl/minica.md

 sudo update-ca-trust extract
 ```

-> Reboot the controller and Systems to update and changes to take effect.
+> 1. Reboot the controller and Systems to update and changes to take effect.
+> 2. Replace minica.pem with `minica.p12` to use `pkcs`